KenSu2003/Buffet/README.md

 - **Technical Indicators**: Utilizes various technical indicators to predict market movements.
 - **Simulated Trading**: Allows for backtesting and strategy optimization in a simulated environment.
 - **Risk Management**: Includes modules for setting take-profit and stop-loss levels to manage risk.
-- **Live Trading**: Capable of executing trades in a live market environment.
+- **Paper Trading**: Capable of executing trades in a paper trading environment.

 ## Contributing